snorkel-team/snorkel/CONTRIBUTING.md

 Running `tox --devenv .env` will install create a virtual environment with Snorkel and all of its dependencies installed in the directory `.env`.
-This can be used in a number of ways, e.g. with `conda activate` or for [linting in VSCode](https://code.visualstudio.com/docs/python/environments#_where-the-extension-looks-for-environments).
+This can be used in a number of ways, e.g. with `source .env/bin/activate` or for [linting in VSCode](https://code.visualstudio.com/docs/python/environments#_where-the-extension-looks-for-environments).
 For example, you can simply activate this environment and start using Snorkel: